-- (b) Articles carried in addition to stated maximum in addition to the maximum allowances provided in paragraphs (1) and (2) above, each fare-paying passenger may carry, without additional charge, the following articles of baggage only when retained in the passenger's custody (except items 8., 9., 10., 11.)
+- 2. Articles carried in addition to stated maximum in addition to the maximum allowances provided in paragraphs (1) and (2) above, each fare-paying passenger may carry, without additional charge, the following articles of baggage only when retained in the passenger's custody (except items 8., 9., 10., 11.)

-- 1. A handbag or pocketbook
+- a.
+A handbag or pocketbook

-- 2. An overcoat or wrap
+- b.
+An overcoat or wrap

-- 3. A foot rug
+- c.
+A foot rug

-- 4. An umbrella or walking stick
+- d.
+An umbrella or walking stick

-- 5. Camera and/or a pair of binoculars
+- e.
+Camera and/or a pair of binoculars

-- 6. Reasonable amount of reading matter for the flight
+- f.
+Reasonable amount of reading matter for the flight

-- 7. An infant's food for consumption en route
+- g.
+An infant's food for consumption en route

-- 8. An infant's carrying seat or bassinet
+- h.
+An infant's carrying seat or bassinet

-- 9. A fully collapsible stroller (umbrella style) or playpen - a.
-Exception: The collapsible stroller or playpen will be accepted as checked baggage only. - 10.
-Collapsible wheel chair, crutches or braces on the same flight with an incapacitated passenger dependent on the device - 11.
-For passengers travelling on 'IT-Inclusive Tour STOUR' fares only; one of either a rod or rifle case or bow case. - 12.
-Aurora Rewards Members are permitted the allowance as outlined in the terms and conditions of their current membership. - 13.
-Allowances which are dependent on the class of fare or brand purchased on the reservation and subject to the terms and conditions of such fare. - 14.
-Additional exceptions to the standard free baggage allowance may apply as outlined in a Group or Corporate Travel Agreement with the Carrier. - (2) Pooled Baggage - (a) When two or more passengers traveling to the same destination on the same flight present themselves and their baggage at the same time and place, their maximum allowance will be the sum of their individual maximum allowances.
+- i.
+A fully collapsible stroller (umbrella style) or playpen - Exception: The collapsible stroller or playpen will be accepted as checked baggage only. - Collapsible wheel chair, crutches or braces on the same flight with an incapacitated passenger dependent on the device - k.
+For passengers travelling on 'IT-Inclusive Tour STOUR' fares only; one of either a rod or rifle case or bow case. - I. Aurora Rewards Members are permitted the allowance as outlined in the terms and conditions of their current membership. - m.
+Allowances which are dependent on the class of fare or brand purchased on the reservation and subject to the terms and conditions of such fare. - n.
+Additional exceptions to the standard free baggage allowance may apply as outlined in a Group or Corporate Travel Agreement with the Carrier.

+b) Pooled Baggage

+When two or more passengers traveling to the same destination on the same flight present themselves and their baggage at the same time and place, their maximum allowance will be the sum of their individual maximum allowances.
 Baggage in excess of the combined maximum allowance will be subject to the excess baggage charge.